How long does it take to become a foster parent?

 More about foster parent training and special arrangements

 If you have specific needs regarding training, you can not make our evening training which occurs every month.
 Please let your Foster parent advocate know.
 We will make arrangements for weekend training; this happens every quarter when we have a class ready size.

 You gain so much from the group process and helping others learn, and you know from others.

 Becoming a foster parent in Virginia takes between ninety and one hundred and twenty days.

 All Parents will have to pass a full background check while becoming a foster parents.
 This Blog may help you if you have questions.

 Book a personal meeting or phone call with your Foster Parent Advocate.

-The Foster care advocates take their jobs very seriously.
+Foster care advocates take their jobs very seriously.
 Each team member takes responsibility for assisting parents.

-They take the opportunity to educate prospective foster parents on this journey that they are contemplating embarking on and help them decide to do it.
+They take the opportunity to educate prospective foster parents on this journey they are contemplating and help them decide to do it.
 They can balance the excitement of beginning the process with the vulnerability of the experience.
 They want to ensure that parents and children have the best experience.
 If you are considering fostering or have questions, we have a great team willing to help.